finos/metadata-tool/README.md

 For now the metadata tool is available in source form only, so fire up your favourite git client and get cloning!

-There is one command, the `gen-meeting-roster-data` which uses Chrome headless driver and therefore requires the same version of [Chrome](https://www.google.com/chrome/) and [Chrome driver](https://chromedriver.storage.googleapis.com/index.html) to be installed and available in your `$PATH`.
+The `gen-meeting-roster-data` command uses Chrome headless driver and therefore requires the same version of [Chrome](https://www.google.com/chrome/) and [Chrome driver](https://chromedriver.storage.googleapis.com/index.html) to be installed and available in your `$PATH`.

 To validate `chromedriver` installation, run:
 ```